 Subgrantee shall promptly pay its employees, subcontractors, and vendors for work that is performed under this Agreement.
 Failure to promptly pay for work performed may result in the ASBO withholding payment under this Agreement until payment is provided.

-Subgrantee shall obtain and keep in effect through the Project Closeout Date, the letter of credit or performance bond set forth in the Application Summary in Exhibit A, unless otherwise waived in writing by the ASBO.
+Subgrantee shall obtain and keep in effect through the Project Closeout Date, the letter of credit or performance bond valued at no less than the amount set forth in the Application Summary in Exhibit A, unless otherwise waived in writing by the ASBO.

 Subgrantee, by signing this document, guarantees it has no pending lawsuits that will affect, in any way, the completion of the Broadband Project that is the subject and purpose of this Agreement.
 Subgrantee agrees to return all issued Grant Funds, upon request by the ASBO, if this Section is violated.